Improve Horse Pastures with Rotational Grazing

 Improve horse pastures with rotational grazing

-Is your horse pasture looking a little barren in spots, overgrown in others?
+Is your horse pasture looking a little barren in spots, and overgrown in others?
 You may have a case of the "lawns and ruffs."
 This term refers to what happens to a pasture when horses are left to their own devices and graze where they want.
-Selective grazing leads to areas of short, new growth which are continuously overgrazed.
+Selective grazing leads to areas of short, new growth that are continuously overgrazed.
 In other areas, forage becomes over-mature and unpalatable, sometimes referred to as "rank."

 State of the Pasture